galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 {: .question}

-# Assess quality with FastQC - short & long reads
+# Assess quality with Falco/FastQC - short & long reads

-An additional or alternative way we can check sequence quality is with [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
-It provides a modular set of analyses which you can use to check whether your data has any problems of which you should be aware before doing any further analysis.
-We can use it, for example, to assess whether there are known adapters present in the data.
-We'll run it on the FASTQ file.
+Additional or alternative ways we can check sequence quality with are [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and [Falco](https://falco.readthedocs.io/en/latest/).
+Falco is a high-speed emulation of FastQC.
+Both tools offer a modular set of analyses which you can use to check whether your data has any problems of which you should be aware before doing any further analysis.
+We can use them, for example, to assess whether there are known adapters present in the data.

+In this case, we'll use Falco to analyze the FASTQ file, as it runs three times faster than FastQC while delivering equivalent results.
+Additionally, Falco provides greater flexibility in visualizing the HTML report.
+We will present both Falco and FastQC plots, as many are familiar with FastQC and to show their differences.

 > <hands-on-title>Quality check</hands-on-title>
 >
-> 1. {% tool [FASTQC](toolshed.g2.bx.psu.edu/repos/devteam/fastqc/fastqc/0.73+galaxy0) %} with the following parameters
+> 1. {% tool [Falco](toolshed.g2.bx.psu.edu/repos/iuc/falco/falco/1.2.4+galaxy0) %} with the following parameters
 >    - {% icon param-files %} *"Raw read data from your current history"*: `Reads`
 >
 > 2. Inspect the generated HTML file